 Echocardiograms are heart ultrasounds that are useful to evaluate the structure and function of the heart and associated vessels.
 Heart ultrasounds provide moving pictures of your heart that allow your doctor to evaluate your heart's health.
 This ultrasound uses the same technology that allows doctors to see an unborn baby inside a pregnant mother.

 Positron emission tomography (PET) is combined with a computed tomography (CT) scan to show images of the body tissues, anatomy and biological functions of the body to reveal stages of disease.
-This service is provided in a mobile unit adjacent to the hospital.

 A magnetic resonance imaging (MRI) scan is a radiology test that uses magnetism, radio waves and a computer to produce images of internal body structures.
 The image produced by MRI is quite detailed and can detect tiny changes in structures within the body.
 We provide music for you to listen to during your test to help with relaxation.